 Each share of Clarus' common stock entitles the holder to one vote on each matter presented for stockholder action.
-The affirmative vote of a plurality of the votes cast virtually at the Meeting or represented by proxy at the Meeting is necessary for the election of the five nominees named in this Proxy Statement (Proposal 1).
-The affirmative vote of a majority of the shares of common stock present virtually at the Meeting or represented by proxy at the Meeting is necessary for the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2021 (Proposal 2).
+The affirmative vote of a plurality of the votes cast virtually at the Meeting or represented by proxy at the Meeting is necessary for the election of the six nominees named in this Proxy Statement (Proposal 1).
+The affirmative vote of a majority of the shares of common stock present virtually at the Meeting or represented by proxy at the Meeting is necessary for the represented by proxy at the Meeting is necessary for the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022 (Proposal 2).